samh4cks/samh4cks.github.io/_posts/2023-08-19-keeper-hackthebox.md

 ![](/assets/images/writeups/Keeper-HTB/banner.png)

-This writeup is based on Keeper on Hack the box.

 ## TL:DR

 This write-up is based on the [__Keeper__](https://app.hackthebox.com/machines/Keeper) machine, which is an easy-rated Linux box on Hack the Box.
 The machine hosts a Best Practical open-source ticketing system accessible via an HTTP service.
 By utilizing default credentials, unauthorized access to the Admin panel was achieved.
 Additionally, a privileged user's password was discovered, allowing for user-level SSH login.